sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 ##### 3.2.1.1.2 Supported HTTP verbs

-Following are the HTTP methods supported in the version 1
+Following are the HTTP methods supported in first release.

 POST, PUT, PATCH, GET and DELETE.